rackerlabs/support-how-to/CONTRIBUTING.md

 6. Provide a brief description of the change.

 7. Click the **Commit directly to the `your-branch-name` branch** option, and then click **Commit changes**.

+8. Request reviews of your PR from the Information Development team in the ``#how-to`` channel in Slack.

 The How-To team will comment on the PR if any more changes need to be made.